groveco/shopify-client/README.md

 response = client.query(query, variables={"page_size": 20})

 # Use pagination.
-# Note that "pageIngo" block with at least "hasNextPage" & "startCursor" is required
+# Note that "pageIngo" block with at least "hasNextPage" & "endCursor" is required
 # $cursor value should be passed as "after" parameter
 query = '''
 query products($page_size: Int = 100, $cursor: String) {